Clare Sheridan: Soviet Russia

 In the summer of 1920, the first Soviet Russian trade delegation to visit London invited Sheridan to travel to Russia to make busts of notable revolutionaries.
 The British authorities refused to issue her visa but she sailed with the delegation to Stockholm where Lev Kamenev obtained an Estonian visa for her.
 She stayed in the Kremlin for two months, where her sculpting subjects included Vladimir Lenin, Leon Trotsky, Felix Dzerzhinsky and Kamenev.

 While in Russia, Sheridan is reputed to have had affairs with more than one of her sitters.
 Her reputed relationship with Kamenev is thought to have started the problems in his marriage to his first wife, Olga Kameneva.
 The author Robert Service claimed, in 2009, that there was an affair between Sheridan and Trotsky.
 Trotsky signed and dedicated a painting of himself to Sheridan and invited her to stay in Russia and set up a studio.
 During her stay, the Russian Civil War was being fought.
-Winston Churchill, as Secretary of State for War, was pressing for British and allied intervention and was furious to learn of Sheridan's activities.
+Winston Churchill, as Secretary of State for War, was pressing for more British and allied intervention and was furious to learn of Sheridan's activities.
 When she returned to London, Churchill refused to see her, and after finding herself widely shunned in polite society due to her support of Bolshevism, she moved to America.

-In January 1921, Sheridan and her son, Richard sailed aboard the RMS Aquitania, from Southampton to New York where they arrived on 30 January 1921.
+In January 1921, Sheridan and her son Richard sailed aboard the RMS Aquitania, from Southampton to New York where they arrived on 30 January 1921.
 Also making the crossing was Commander Hugo W. Koehler, USN, the American naval spy who was returning to America from ten months spent with the White army in the Crimea.
 Sheridan met Koehler on the ship, and despite her Bolshevist sympathies and his allegiance to the White Movement, they became friends.
 Sheridan described Koehler as "heaven sent", writing that "Koehler promised to be at my side in case of need.
 He was amazingly kind and put up with infinite boredom and waiting on our account."
 In a letter Koehler wrote in 1922, he mentioned the "famous Mrs. Sheridan at whom the Foreign Office thundered so loudly... and yet be it known (although this, of course, is closely guarded) that she was an agent for the British Intelligence Service."